CROH-Lab/Standard-Operating-Procedures/Coral Tissue Sampling and Storage Protocol.md

   - one to rinse ethanol into (ethanol waste)
   - one to rinse RO water and biological waste into (sink waste)
 15. Kim wipes
-16. Two buckets of ice (one for alloquatting, one for homogenizing)
+16. Two buckets of ice (one for aliquotting, one for homogenizing)

 ### **<ins>Equipment:</ins>**
 - Sonicator and housing